muratk3n/thirdwave/en/README.md

 switchboard operators and want them to be "happy", "well-paid"?.
 No. That particular job is gone.

-Poor kids need help, not people in jobs that should not even exist.
+Students need help, not people in jobs that should not even exist.

 ---